This is not the 10DLC update you’ve been waiting for

 How will I register my campaigns?

-We’re building out a self-service campaign submission and management platform and API that will provide you with the ability to register your brands and campaigns, as well as provision your local numbers straight from the dashboard.
+We’re building out a self-service campaign submission and management platform and API that will provide you with the ability to register your brands and campaigns, as well as provision your local numbers straight from the Bandwidth App.

 What’s involved in registering a toll-free campaign?